 Too much conditioning can weigh down your hair, making it look limp and lifeless, while an inappropriate formula for your hair type can leave your strands dry and brittle.

-Some ingredients found in popular brands of conditioner—such as parabens and sulfates—have been linked to potential health concerns.
 If you’re concerned about possible damage to your hair caused by conditioners, go for natural and organic options that are free from harsh chemicals.

 Always follow the instructions on the label carefully, so you know exactly how much product you should be using for your hair length, and hair type.